5 Super Common Lipstick Mistakes That Instantly Make You Look Older

 4. Picking the Wrong Shade for Your Skin Tone

-Knowing your skin’s undertone is how you can best understand what kind of shades to look for in the makeup aisle.
+Knowing your skin's undertone is how you can best understand what kind of shades to look for in the makeup aisle.
 Rick Dicecca, Creative Director of Makeup Design for Artistry by Amway, says that one way to figure this out is by the jewelry you look best in (as in, which metal best flatters your skin tone, not which one you like better).
 He says that if you look best in silver or white metal jewelry, your undertone is cool.
-If gold jewelry complements you best, then you probably have a warm undertone, and if you can pull off both then you have a neutral undertone.
+If gold jewelry complements you best, then you probably have a warm undertone, and if you can pull off both, then you have a neutral undertone.

 Your veins can also reveal whether you have warm or cool undertones.
 Blue or purple veins usually signal cool undertones, while greenish-looking veins mean you have warm undertones.

 So how does this lesson translate into lipstick?
-If your skin has a cool undertone and you want to wear a red lipstick, pick one that has blue undertones as opposed to orange ones, and vice versa if your skin has a warm undertone.
-“Staying within your own undertone will keep your look crisp, classic, and clean,” Dicecca says.
+If your skin has a cool undertone and you want to wear red lipstick, pick one that has blue undertones as opposed to orange ones, and vice versa if your skin has a warm undertone.
+"Staying within your own undertone will keep your look crisp, classic, and clean," Dicecca says.
 To identify whether a lipstick has warm or cool undertones, test it out on your skin (a wrist or forearm, for example).
-Lipsticks with blue undertones will have a deeper, richer color and a lipstick with orange undertones will be brighter and more vibrant.
+Lipsticks with blue undertones will have a deeper, richer color, and lipstick with orange undertones will be brighter and more vibrant.

 5. Skipping Hydration and Exfoliation

-Take the experts' advice on lipstick—you'll look younger for it and be more confident in your choices when you pick out a new shade.
+Take the experts' advice on lipstick; you'll look younger for it and be more confident in your choices when you pick out a new shade.